Browse by Subject

 +1 512 471 8134

-Expertise: user interaction with new media interface and its impact on health/environmental message processing and persuasion
+Expertise: User interaction with new media interface and AI (artificial intelligence) technology; the impact of interactive/smart/social media interfaces on health/environmental/advertising message processing and persuasion.

 Zhigang Pan